May 18, 2022

-Have you ever decided on a paint color only to have it appear differently on your wall than it did before you purchased?
-If so, you’re not alone.
+Have you ever decided on a paint color, only to have it show up differently on the wall in your home?
 This phenomenon is a common one when it comes to painting interior walls with varying degrees of natural or artificial light.
-Some rooms in our homes get less natural light than others due to their positioning or number of windows and doors.
+Some rooms in our homes get less natural light than others due to their positioning, the number of windows and doors and the tone of the artificial lights.
 Powder rooms, hallways and basements, for instance, usually have less natural light than other parts of a house.

 No matter what interior room you decide to paint, considering the source and quality of light — or rather, the absence of light — in a given space is crucial to choosing colors for it.

 Both natural and artificial lighting can affect the way paint colors look on your walls.
 As the sun makes its way across the sky from dawn until dusk, it changes the amount of natural light streaming through the rooms in your house.
 For this reason, it’s essential to consider natural light when you’re selecting a color for your space.
 Changing seasons can also cause alterations to the amount of natural light in a room.

 As the angle of the sun changes throughout the day, so will your room colors.
 For example:

 - East-facing rooms: These rooms are great for yellows, oranges and reds.
 East light is warm and yellow-hued before noon and turns bluer later.

 - West-facing rooms: Morning sunlight in these rooms can produce subtle shadows, but evening light tends to make any color look warm and pleasant.

 - North-facing rooms: Light in these spaces is bluish and cool.
 Bold colors are best used in north-facing rooms, as they usually show up more clearly than muted colors.
 On the other side of the spectrum, lighter colors in such a space tend to look subdued.

 - South-facing rooms: Since the sun pours into these rooms from a high position in the sky, lighter colors will glow while darker hues appear brighter.